Dimmer Switch vs. Dimmable Remote: What’s the Difference?

 You’ll need to choose dimmable LED bulbs, a compatible fixture, and a dimmer switch to achieve the lighting effect you want.

-By the same token, not all dimmer switches work with all LED bulbs.
+By the same token, not all types of dimmer switches work with all LED bulbs.
 You’ll need to check the specifications on the bulbs or fixtures to ensure the light can be dimmed.

 MOD LIGHTING chandeliers like Kendall and Celestial use dimmable G9 LED bulbs, while Obsidian takes dimmable E14 bulbs.
 As long as the bulbs are dimmable, they are compatible with most dimmer switches, including Lutron dimmer switches.